reenphygeorge/servette/README.md

 #### Linux and macOS

-1. [Download]("https://github.com/reenphygeorge/servette/releases/tag/v1.0.0") and unzip the executable
+1. <a href="https://github.com/reenphygeorge/servette/releases/tag/v1.0.0">Download</a> and unzip the executable
 2. Open the folder in terminal and run the following to grant execute permissions

        chmod +x install.sh